 Historically I have written characters that are emotionally distant.
 In “142 Ostriches” I soaked the entire family in detachment.
 They don’t hug, they don’t listen to each other.
-It wasn’t a conscious decision at the time, but looking back, I think I was afraid to dive into them messy emotions that might have been called for.
+It wasn’t a conscious decision at the time, but looking back, I think I was afraid to dive into the messy emotions that might have been called for.
 No regrets though.
-Emotional detachement worked for that story.
+Emotional detachment worked for that story.
 I’m very please with how it all came together.

 But with my new story I want to write a different kind of character.
-I want to write anger, and passion, and loneliness along with joy and exhalation.
+I want to write anger, and passion, and loneliness along with joy and exaltation.
 This story is much more epic.
 The emotional components need to be likewise.

 Lately I’m working on a chapter wherein my main character is feeling pretty bitter and I always come away from those writing sessions just cranky AF.
 I can’t help it.
 I don’t like being bitter, but it’s what’s called for in the story, and I find I can’t write it if I don’t let myself feel it.